Laurence Vincent Lapointe

 In the Olympic debut of women’s canoe events at Tokyo 2020, Vincent Lapointe became a double medallist, first winning silver in the C-1 200m before adding a bronze in the C-2 500m with Vincent.

-Getting into the Sport: Started canoeing at age 12 as a summer activity with friends… Had a lot of initial trouble keeping her balance but did not give up and after two years finally managed to stay in the boat… With improvement was able to appreciate the speed and power of canoeing… Outside Interests: Graduated from Université de Montréal (Bachelor degree in Biomedical Sciences) and has applied to medical school to the fall of 2015… Enjoys reading, doing puzzles, swimming, and travelling… Odds and Ends: Role model is two-time Olympic canoer Dave Frost who helped her get into the sport… Likes to have something sweet and salty for her race day breakfast… Favourite quote: “Everyone is going to end up in pain at the end of a race.
+Getting into the Sport: Started canoeing at age 12 as a summer activity with friends… Had a lot of initial trouble keeping her balance but did not give up and after two years finally managed to stay in the boat… With improvement was able to appreciate the speed and power of canoeing… Raced internationally for the first time at the 2008 Pan American Championships in Montreal… Outside Interests: Graduated from Université de Montréal (Bachelor degree in Biomedical Sciences) and would like to pursue physiotherapy for her post-paddling career… Enjoys listening to music, watching TV series, doing manual projects such as painting and knitting… Odds and Ends: Role model is two-time Olympic canoer Dave Frost who helped her get into the sport… Likes to have something sweet and salty for her race day breakfast… Favourite quote: “Everyone is going to end up in pain at the end of a race.
 The one that will win is the one that will accept this and push over their own limits.”…

 |Tokyo 2020||Canoe/Kayak Sprint||C-1 200m - Women||Silver|

 |Tokyo 2020||Canoe/Kayak Sprint||C-2 500m - Women||Bronze|